Nasu (Zoroastrianism): Funeral rites and burial ceremonies

 The belief that bodies are infested by Nasu upon death greatly influenced Zoroastrian burial ceremonies and funeral rites.
 Burial and cremation of corpses was prohibited, as such acts would defile the sacred creations of earth and fire respectively (Vd.
 7:25).
 Burial of corpses was so looked down upon that the exhumation of “buried corpses was regarded as meritorious.”
 For these reasons, “Towers of Silence” were developed—open air, amphitheater like structures in which corpses were placed so carrion-eating birds could feed on them.

 Sagdīd, meaning “seen by a dog,” is a ritual that must be performed as promptly after death as possible.
 The dog is able to calculate the degree of evil within the corpse, and entraps the contamination so it may not spread further, expelling Nasu from the body (Denkard.
 31).
 Nasu remains within the corpse until it has been seen by a dog, or until it has been consumed by a dog or a carrion-eating bird (Vd.
 7:3).
 According to chapter 31 of the Denkard, the reasoning for the required consumption of corpses is that the evil influences of Nasu are contained within the corpse until, upon being digested, the body is changed from the form of nasa into nourishment for animals.
 The corpse is thereby delivered over to the animals, changing from the state of corrupted nasa to that of hixr, which is “dry dead matter,” considered to be less polluting.

 A path through which a funeral procession has traveled must not be passed again, as Nasu haunts the area thereafter, until the proper rites of banishment are performed (Vd.
 8:15).
 Nasu is expelled from the area only after “a yellow dog with four eyes, or a white dog with yellow ears” is walked through the path three times (Vd.
 8:16).
 If the dog goes unwillingly down the path, it must be walked back and forth up to nine times to ensure that Nasu has been driven off (Vd.
 8:17-18).

 In popular culture

 Nasu appears as a villain in eight games from the Megami Tensei video game franchise: Digital Devil Story: Megami Tensei, Digital Devil Story: Megami Tensei II, Kyūyaku Megami Tensei, Shin Megami Tensei: if…, Last Bible III, Ronde, Giten Megami Tensei: Tokyo Mokushiroku, and Revelations: Persona.
 In these games, she is either referred to as Druj (ドゥルジ, Duruji), Nasu (ナース, Nāsu), or Nasu Fly (ナース蝿, Nāsu Hae).
 In Shin Megami Tensei: if… Nasu is a boss, while she appears as lesser demons in the other games.
+They also appear as giant enemy parasitoid wasps in Prince of Persia: The Lost Crown.

 Nasu is a card in four battle RPG smartphone games for Android and IOS: Age of Ishtaria, Guardian Cross, Legend of the Cryptids, and Blood Brothers.
 In each of these games, she is called Druj Nasu.

 A Druj Nasu is a type of div that players can encounter in the tabletop role-playing game, Pathfinder.